-Street sweeping keeps our City clean and safe by removing the dirt, metals, petroleum products, trash and vegetation that regularly collect on our streets.
-Removing these materials from the roadways and gutters is important because these materials could end up in the storm drains.
-Keeping the storm drains clear not only helps to reduce water pollution, but also reduces the likelihood of flooding during heavy rain.
+Street sweeping keeps our City clean and safe by removing the dirt, metals, petroleum products, trash, and vegetation that collects on our streets and could end up in the storm drains.
+Keeping the storm drains clear reduces water pollution and flooding during heavy rain.

 Street sweepers cannot pick up large pieces or piles.
 To ensure a clean street:

 Street sweeping services are provided by a contractor for Stockton as part of your garbage and recycling service.

 The City depends on residents and businesses to make sure the street is clear of large items, debris piles, or vehicles on their street sweeping day.
 A clear street equals a clean street.

 Residential street sweeping is performed between 5:00 a.m. and 6:00 p.m., Monday through Friday.
 Sweeping may occur on a Saturday if Christmas or New Year's Day holidays fall on a weekday.
 Commercial and arterial street sweeping is performed between 10:00 p.m. to 7:00 a.m.